giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 > ***H*<sub>3</sub>: The prevalence of Tweets suspecting Ukraine is behind the sabotage will be relatively high.**

 <p align="justify">
+In addition to these three, we had some expectations about how these topics would be distributed in the different Twitter communities in the retweet social network – see methodology below.
+The ideological structure of a our online network influences out exposure, dissemination, and belief of the information we come across online (Ognyanova, forthcoming).

+ In the context of online social networks, information spreads in ideologically similar communities.

-In addition, building the intuition that different communities discuss different topics, with different focuses and different interests – and thus develop different narratives around the same event – we developed a fourth hypothesis.
+ building the intuition that different communities discuss different topics, with different focuses and different interests – and thus develop different narratives around the same event – we developed a fourth hypothesis.
 </p>

 > ***H*<sub>4</sub>: The degree of heterogeneity in the prevalence of popular rumors across different communities will be relatively high.**